playcanvas/developer.playcanvas.com/content/en/user-manual/assets/textures/texture-compression.md

 1. Tick BASIS.
 2. Click on Import Basis to add the WASM module for the Basis runtime to the project (this only needs to be done once).
+3. Change mode from 'ETC (smaller size, lower quality)' to 'ASTC (larger size, higher quality)' if you need to reduce compression artifacts on this texture.
-3. Tick Normals if compressing a normal map.
+4. Tick Normals if compressing a normal map.
-4. Change the quality setting to balance file size vs quality.
+5. Change the quality setting to balance file size vs quality.
 Lower quality results in smaller file sizes.
-5. Click on Compress Basis.
+6. Click on Compress Basis.

 <img src="/images/user-manual/assets/textures/texture-compression/enable-basis-texture-compression.gif" alt="Enabling Basis Texture Compression" style="width: 400px;"/>